Bushfire Planning Framework Review 2019 - 2022

 Why is there a bushfire Framework Review 2019 - 2022?

-In response to concerns raised by the community, local governments and other stakeholders about the 2015 bushfire reforms, the Minister for Planning in cooperation with the Minister for Emergency Services requested that Dr Tony Buti MLA undertake a review of the bushfire policy framework to examine the effectiveness of the policy.
+In response to concerns raised by the community, local governments and other stakeholders about the 2015 bushfire reforms, the Minister for Planning in cooperation with the Minister for Emergency Services requested that Dr Tony Buti MLA undertake a review of the effectiveness of the Bushfire Policy Framework.

-To address the issues identified by Dr Buti in the Bushfire Planning and Policy Review: A Review into the Western Australian Framework for Planning and Development in Bushfire Prone Areas report, the Government will undertake a three-stage package of reform initiatives.
+To address the issues identified in Dr Buti’s report – Bushfire Planning and Policy Review: A Review into the Western Australian Framework for Planning and Development in Bushfire Prone Areas report – the Government will undertake a three-stage action plan.

 What changes are part of Bushfire Framework Review 2019 - 2022?